These are the most common ways a cybercriminal can compromise a connected car

-Security advice: To prevent this from happening, always check your car’s doors manually before moving away.
+As per ford key fob battery experts, to prevent this from happening, always check your car’s doors manually before moving away.
 You can also install a steer lock to prevent car thieves from driving the vehicle, even if they already got in.

 Tire pressure sensor hijacking